COLA-Laboratory/icse2020/README.md

 > This repository includes the code of the ICSE2020 paper："Understanding the Automated Parameter Optimization on Transfer Learning for Cross-Project Defect Prediction: An Empirical Study".

+## Background
+Data-driven defect prediction has become increasingly important in software engineering process.
+Since it is not uncommon that data from a software project is insufficient for training a reliable defect prediction model, transfer learning that borrows data/konwledge from other projects to facilitate the model building at the current project, namely Cross-Project Defect Prediction (CPDP), is naturally plausible.
+Most CPDP techniques involve two major steps, i.e., transfer learning and classification, each of which has at least one parameter to be tuned to achieve their optimal performance.
+This practice fits well with the purpose of automated parameters optimization.
+However, there is a lack of thorough understanding about what are the impacts of automated parameters optimization on various CPDP techniques.

 ## Installation

 Please read `INSTALL.md` .